 - Micro-USB port

-This point is pretty epic: it's the first time DJI has put a three=axis mechanical gimbal on a drone this small.
+This point is pretty epic: it's the first time DJI has put a three axis mechanical gimbal on a drone this small.
 So not only does it fold up, it has much more stable footage than the Spark was capable of producing.

-Folded up, it's around the same length and width as a smartphone, so it really is very compact.
+Folded up, the Mini is around the same length and width as a smartphone, so it really is very compact.
 Small enough that it can fit in a coat pocket quite easily.
 In fact, it's roughly the same size as its controller, which is essentially the same control pad you'd get with a Mavic Air, with detachable joysticks and a folding arms for holding your smartphone and folding antennae.

 Tech and flying